Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Causality and State Semantics Verification

 \subsection{Observed results}

-All causality checks on the main logits path pass at numerical precision.
+All causality checks on the main logits path pass at numerical precision (Figure \ref{fig:app_causality_test}).
 The write-score test confirms that changing token $t+1$ does not alter the score assigned to position $t$, while the score at position $t+1$ can change, which is the expected behavior.
-The state-semantic tests confirm that pending writes do not affect the next forward pass before flush, that an evaluation forward clears the pending queue without committing memory, and that committed hippocampal memory persists across evaluation calls.
+The state semantic tests confirm that pending writes do not affect the next forward pass before flush, that an evaluation forward clears the pending queue without committing memory, and that committed hippocampal memory persists across evaluation calls.
 Replay buffers are written during training forward passes with targets and remain unchanged during evaluation.

-\paragraph{Interpretation.} Taken together, these results establish that the observable output path of \textsc{TRC}$^2$ is causally correct in both evaluation and training modes, provided that queued hippocampal writes have not yet been flushed.
-They also confirm that the hippocampal subsystem follows a strict delayed-write discipline: reads occur during the forward pass, writes are committed only at the optimizer-step boundary, and committed memory remains available during later evaluation calls.
-The replay store follows the intended training-only update rule.
-The single graph-coverage failure identifies a specific parameter whose gradient path is inactive in the bare backbone configuration used for this test, which should be treated as a precise engineering note rather than a contradiction of the causality results.
+\paragraph{Interpretation.} The results establish that the observable output path of \textsc{TRC}$^2$ is causally correct in both evaluation and training modes, provided that queued hippocampal writes have not yet been flushed.
+They also confirm that the hippocampal subsystem follows a strict delayed write discipline: reads occur during the forward pass, writes are committed only at the optimizer step boundary, and committed memory remains available during later evaluation calls.
+The replay store follows the intended training only update rule.